 Realized Gains/Losses on Securities.
-We use instrument-specific methodologies to forecast other-thantemporary impairment ("OTTI") on the securities investment portfolio.
+We use instrument-specific methodologies to forecast other-thantemporary impairment ("OTTI") on the investment securities portfolio.
 The inherent credit risk for most AFS and HTM securities is forecasted using product-specific cash flow models and tools which utilize a variety of macroeconomic factors (HPI, unemployment rate, GDP, interest rates, etc.) and takes into account collateral type and characteristics.
 Loss estimates are recognized in accordance with our established accounting policy.
 Operational Losses.
 We use a methodology to estimate operational losses that incorporates both internal and external data.
 We forecast both litigation and non-litigation operational losses under separate methodologies.
-For non-litigation loss estimates, the estimates are developed with two components: 1) large, idiosyncratic losses, and 2) smaller day-to-day or "foundational losses".
+For non-litigation loss estimates, the estimates are developed with two components: 1) large, idiosyncratic losses, and 2) smaller day-to-day or business-as-usual ("BAU") losses.

 For non-litigation loss estimates, our forecasting methodology centers on workshops organized around the risks in our operational risk taxonomy, led by our Chief Operational Risk Officer.
-These workshops included participants from our business, business partner, and risk teams.
-Subject matter experts ("SMEs") considered and discussed the outputs of our operational risk framework elements (e.g., Risk and Control Self-Assessment data, as well as internal and external event data) and other key information such as risk drivers, including macroeconomic factors, to challenge and supplement our Material Risk Inventory.
-For large idiosyncratic operational loss events, SMEs developed specific storylines and estimates.
-For foundational losses, historic operational losses were used as a reference point in developing the forecast, supplemented with expert judgment to incorporate anticipated future impacts based on risk drivers.
+These workshops include participants from our business, business partner, and risk teams.
+Subject matter experts ("SMEs") consider and discuss the outputs of our operational risk framework elements (e.g., Risk and Control Self-Assessment data, as well as internal and external event data) and other key information such as risk drivers, including macroeconomic factors, to challenge and supplement our Material Risk Inventory.
+For large idiosyncratic operational loss events, SMEs develop specific storylines and estimates.
+For BAU losses, historic operational losses are used as a reference point in developing the forecast, supplemented with expert judgment to incorporate anticipated future impacts based on risk drivers.

 For litigation loss estimates, we use a forward-looking, scenario-based process as a core component of our litigation loss estimation methodology.
-This methodology is centered on the use of expert judgment and scenario-based determinations and leverages subject matter expertise in our Legal department.
+This methodology is centered on the use of expert judgment and scenario-based determinations and leverages subject matter expertise in our Legal Department.
 This methodology generally estimates severe yet reasonably plausible litigation-related costs for key active matters and certain possible claims in stress scenarios.

 Balance Sheet.
 We have developed a suite of models using statistical and qualitative estimation methodologies to project each major balance sheet segment.
 The statistical models are based on logical relationships to economic drivers.
 For balance sheet segments where developing a model was inappropriate, a rules-based qualitative approach was developed with pre-determined, repeatable, data-driven processes in order to generate projections.
 An aggregate secondary statistical model exists for a subset of balance sheet segments to aid in review and challenge.
-In addition, relevant SMEs develop judgment based forecasts for their respective products using the macroeconomic variables derived from their business expertise and experience.
-These are used to challenge the primary model forecasting framework.
-A structured internal review of model and qualitative results is discussed by a panel of SMEs, risk managers and management, at review and challenge meetings, to formalize balance sheet composition.

 Pre-Provision Net Revenue.
-Consistent with balance sheet development and exposure assumptions used for loss estimation, we use a suite of models to project all key elements of PPNR including net interest income, noninterest income, and noninterest expense.
+Consistent with balance sheet development and exposure assumptions used for loss estimation, we use a suite of estimation methods to project all key elements of PPNR including net interest income, noninterest income, and noninterest expense.